-These are some of the best resources I know of in regards to dividend growth investing, building a portfolio, managing your money, and becoming financially free.
+These are some of the best resources I know of in regards to dividend growth investing, building a portfolio, managing money, becoming financially free, and even thriving as an expat.
 What you’ll see below are resources I’ve personally used to get to where I’m now at.
 If I don’t use it, you don’t see it here.

 Of course, I can’t recommend resources without mentioning one of my own.
 This is my best-selling book on achieving financial freedom by living below your means and investing in dividend growth stocks.
 It has four different but complementary sections: my background, how to start down the path to financial freedom, why dividend growth investing works so well, and how to analyze and think about stocks.
 Whereas Mr. Free At 33 is designed to cover the what and the why, this book covers a lot of the how.
 It especially goes into detail about how I went from below zero to well into the six figures.
 I’ve priced it at only $4.99 so as to make it accessible to all.
 There are currently 60 reviews on Amazon, giving it a total rating of 4.5 out of 5 stars.
 You can also check out reviews of the book over at Think Save Retire and Angry Retail Banker.
 I truly hope you enjoy it, if you decide to read it.